nhatofo/casting_agency/README.md

 ## Authentication

-The API has three registered users with diferent roles:
+The API has three registered users:

 1. Casting Assistant